tcrook0/Documentation/Java Eclipse Project GitHub Repository Creation.md

 git clone https://github.com/tcrook0/IntegratedProjects.git
 ```

-response to the above:
+response:

 ```
 Cloning into 'IntegratedProjects'...
 warning: You appear to have cloned an empty repository.
 ```

-issue commands:
+issue the following commands:

 ```
 cd IntegratedProjects